cboulanger/bibliograph/doc/dev/index.md

 test for each new feature.
 You can also run unit, functional and API tests separately with `pnpm runn test:codeception:(unit|functional|api)`.

-## Deployment
+Frontend tests using [Playwright](https://playwright.dev/) are in preparation.

+## Production testing and deployment

+Once you've tested Bibliograph in development mode locally, you can deploy it to the target server for testing and production deployment.
+This process is made easy by using the `pnpm run deploy` script

 ## Publishing a new version
+ -tbd

 ## To do
- - use docker-sync instead of mounted volumes: https://docker-sync.readthedocs.io/en/latest/getting-started/installation.html
+ - Use [docker-sync](https://docker-sync.readthedocs.io/en/latest/getting-started/installation.html) instead of mounted volumes.